 Default shift length in your location settings

-If the employee who’s leave you’re approving doesn’t have an employment term assigned to them, the leave hours are based on your location’s open time, plus the default shift duration, minus the default meal break duration.
+If the team member whose leave you’re approving doesn’t have an employment term assigned to them, the leave hours are based on your location’s open time, plus the default shift duration, minus the default meal break duration.

-In this example, the location open time is 9am, and the default shift duration is 8 hours with a default meal break of 60 minutes.
+In this example, the location's default shift duration is 8 hours with a default meal break of 30 minutes.

-This means the leave time will be 9am - 4pm, and that the employee will be paid for 7.00 hours on each timesheet.
+This means the leave time for a standard day will be entered as 7hrs 30min and the team member will be paid for 7hrs 30min hours on each timesheet.